 No plugs?
 No problem.
 There are battery operated lights you can use.
 These are great for around the door or a window and they don’t need a power source.

 Do you want more of a bold look?
 Try colored lights.
 These are eye-catching as well as functional.
+Here are some amazing options to choose from for Xmas!

 How to hang them